simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

 }

 ```
-Now we just need to set our particile colour in the display function of the particle:
+Now we just need to set our particle colour in the display function of the particle:

 ```javascript
 display() {